 (2) U.S.\$500 million in aggregate principal amount of these notes were issued initially for cash in August 1998.
-In connection with an exchange undertaken with BANDES in 2003, referred to as the BANDES Exchange, the Republic issued an additional U.S.\$252.8 million in aggregate principal amount of these notes, which form a single series with the U.S.\$500 million of these notes issued in 1998
+In connection with an exchange undertaken with BANDES in 2003, referred to as the BANDES Exchange, the Republic issued an additional U.S.\$252.8 million in aggregate principal amount of these notes, which form a single series with the U.S.\$500 million of these notes issued in 1998.

-^{(3) €250} million in aggregate principal amount of these notes were issued initially for cash in July 2001.
-In connection with the BANDES Exchange, the Republic issued an additional €94.3 million in aggregate principal amount of these notes, which form a single series with the €250 million of these notes issued in 2001.
+(3) ε 250 million in aggregate principal amount of these notes were issued initially for cash in July 2001.
+In connection with the BANDES Exchange, the Republic issued an additional ε 94.3 million in aggregate principal amount of these notes, which form a single series with the ε 250 million of these notes issued in 2001.

-U.S.\$700 million in aggregate principal amount of these notes were issued initially for cash on September 19, 2003.
+(4) U.S.\$700 million in aggregate principal amount of these notes were issued initially for cash on September 19, 2003.
 On October 23, 2003, the Republic issued an additional U.S.\$858.5 million in aggregate principal amount of these notes, which form a single series with the U.S.\$700 million of these notes issued in September 2003.
 The additional issuance was divided between a cash offer to international investors in an aggregate principal amount of U.S.\$470 million and an exchange tranche pursuant to which the Republic issued U.S.\$388.5 in aggregate principal amount of these notes in exchange for beneficial interests in pagarés previously issued by the Republic and held by certain of its contractors, suppliers or their assignees.
+For more information regarding the exchange tranche, refer to "-Internal Public Debt".